martin-ejdestig/sork/README.md

 Command line usage:
 ```
-sork asm [-h] [-c] [-v] <file>
+usage: sork asm [-h] [-c] [-va] <file>

 positional arguments:
   <file>              Source file to output assembler for.

 optional arguments:
   -h, --help          show this help message and exit
-  -c, --count    Count occurance of different opcodes per global label and in
+  -c, --count         Count occurance of different opcodes per global label
-                 total if there is more than one global label.
-Result is
+                      and in total if there is more than one global label.
-                 printed as a comment before the generated assembly.
+                      Result is printed as a comment before the generated
+                      assembly.
-  -v, --verbose  Tell compiler to output verbose assembler.
+  -va, --verbose-asm  Tell compiler to output verbose assembler.
 ```

 ### check